-Copper is essential for the production of red blood cells and the maintenance of nerve cells, iron is essential.
+Copper is essential for producing red blood cells and maintaining nerve cells.
+Iron is essential.
 Besides building collagen and bone, it also contributes to connective tissue formation.

 Iron helps your French Bulldogs body absorb oxygen.
 Oxygen is carried to the body from the lungs by the protein hemoglobin.
 Myoglobin, another protein, transports oxygen to the muscles.

 The mineral phosphorus combines well with calcium.
 Assists in the formation of teeth and bones.
 In addition, it aids in bodily functions such as growth, maintenance, and cell repair.
 Calcium is essential for your dog’s bone and cartilage development.
 Additionally, it plays an important role in blood clotting and supports neuromuscular, cardiovascular, immune, and endocrine functions.

 In addition to polyphenols, asparagus contains flavonoids that are beneficial to your French Bulldog.